Use custom organization policies

 description: All BGP Peers must connect with peer ASN 61234.

-Cloud Router supported resources and operations
+Cloud Router supported resources

 The following table lists the Cloud Router resources that you can reference in custom constraints.